pretix/pretix-docs/docs/topics/customer-accounts.md

 The checkbox next to "Active" is enabled by default.
 Disable it if you want to disable SSO integration with the client in question.

-Insert an unambiguous name in the "Application name" field.
+Enter an informative and unambiguous name in the "Application name" field, for example the name of the application or website for which you want to use pretix as an SSO provider.

 Under "Client type", choose "Confidential" if the server-side application is able to store a secret that will be inaccessible to end users.
-For a client-side application such as a typical mobile apps, choose "Public".
+For a client-side application such as a typical mobile app, choose "Public".

 Your choice for the "Grant type" depends on the implementation of the OpenID Connect standard used by the application you are connecting.